A Simple 2-Week Recovery Plan Following XC

 - Tuesday through Friday – Four days of nothing.
 No running and no other activity.

-- Saturday – Bike ride, brisk walk or hike.
+- Saturday – Bike ride, brisk walk, or hike.
 Get outside.
-These can be longer – a 90 to 120-minute hike is fine.
+These can be longer – a 90 to 120-minute hike is fine – so long as the activity is fun.

 - Sunday – Off is best, but they can do the same thing they did Saturday, too.